minhquan-hub/F1-Racing/README.md

 http://localhost:5001/swagger
 ```

-- Race:
-Get: Get all races by year or grandPrix.
+- Get all races by year or grandPrix.
 ```sh
 http://localhost:5001/api/race?year=2023&grandPrix=Miami
 ```
 >This Api has data 3 races (`Bahrain 2023, Miami 2023, 2022 Spain`). `For example: year=2023, grandPrix=Miami`.
 The year and grandPrix are optional.
 You can input or not.
 If your request data does't exist into database, it will return []

-Get: Get all races by raceId
+- Get all races by raceId
 ```sh
 http://localhost:5001/api/race/1
 ```
 > This Api has all races from 2022 to 2023 (The total is 30 races). `For example: raceId=1`.
 If your request data does't exist into database, it will return `404: Not Found`.

-- Race Result:
-Get: Get driver race result by year and driverId
+- Get driver race result by year and driverId
 ```sh
 http://localhost:5001/api/race-result/driver?year=2023&driverId=1
 ```
 >This Api has data 60 race results of 3 races (`Bahrain 2023, Miami 2023, 2022 Spain`). `For example: year=2022, driverId=1`.
 If your request data does't exist into database, it will return `404: Not Found`.

-Get: Get driver position by raceId and position
+- Get driver position by raceId and position
 ```sh
 http://localhost:5001/api/race-result/position?raceId=1&pos=1
 ```
 >This Api will query follow race results of 3 races (`Bahrain 2023, Miami 2023, 2022 Spain`). `For example: raceId=1, pos=1`.
 If your request data does't exist into database, it will return `404: Not Found`.

-- Driver
-Get: Get all driver information
+- Get all driver information
 ```sh
 http://localhost:5001/api/driver
 ```